FieryRaccoon23/Animation/README.md

 # Animation
-Some helpful tools for animation programming
+Some implmentations of animation related programming